zoom/zoom-video-sdk-ui-toolkit-ios/README.md

 ## Usage

-After understanding the authorization process, we can simply add Zoom Video SDK UI toolkit into your View Controller by following the 3 steps below.
+After understanding the authorization process, we can simply add the Zoom Video SDK UI toolkit to your View Controller by following the 3 steps below.

 ### Step 1.
 Create the SessionContext